 It is possible to find your belt size based on your current belt, but it is less accurate than other methods.
 Belts can be made of many different types of leather, and not all belts are made with the high quality full grain leather that we use.
 Braided belts and belts made with cheaper materials are especially prone to stretching and distortion over time.
 Don't measure a belt like these to find your belt size.

 Here's how to find your belt size if you already own one of our cool belt buckles and thick leather belts.
-This method will also work to measure a belt with a traditional belt buckle.
+This method will also work to measure a belt with a traditional belt buckle or when giving a belt as a gift.

 Step 1: Lay your leather belt out on a flat surface.